 - Timer file: Defines when the service should be executed.

-Both files are stored in the /etc/systemd/system/
+Both files are stored in the /etc/systemd/system/ directory.

 Step 1: Create the Service File

 The service file describes the action to be executed.
-For example, let’s run a script located at /usr/local/bin/backup.sh
+For example, let’s run a script located at /usr/local/bin/backup.sh.

-Create a file named backup.service
+Create a file named backup.service:

-|
+| |

 Content of the file:

-|
+| |

 Explanation: